zalogon23/pateandolatas/README.md

 ## Pateando Latas

-Website that offers different courses to improve your skills, for a small start up
+Website that offers different courses to improve your skills.